Kevin Hart: Music

 As Chocolate Droppa, his alias, he signed to Motown Records and released Kevin Hart: What Now?
 (The Mixtape Presents Chocolate Droppa), the soundtrack to his stand-up film of the same name.
 He released the singles "Push It On Me" featuring Trey Songz and "Baller Alert" with Migos & T.I.

 Modeling

 In 2017, Hart and Tommy John appeared in an underwear commercial for Macy's.

 Hart House

-In August 2022, Hart debuted a vegetarian restaurant, Hart House, intended to be the start of a restaurant chain able to compete with fast-food chains by "offering flavorful plant-based alternatives".
+In August 2022, Hart debuted a vegan restaurant, Hart House, to compete with fast-food chains by "offering flavorful plant-based alternatives".
 The restaurant opened in Los Angeles, California, about a mile from Los Angeles International Airport (LAX), with a simple menu of veggie burgers and Chick'n products.
 The restaurant's offerings are claimed to be "entirely free of cholesterol, antibiotics, hormones, artificial colors, preservatives, high-fructose corn syrup, or trans fats", and inspired by Hart's own "health nut" lifestyle.

+Hart opened a second location in Monrovia, California, in November 2022, a third on Sunset Boulevard in Hollywood, California, in May 2023, and a fourth location near the University of Southern California campus in June 2023.
+All locations closed down in September 2024.